john-shefer/NetHole.3beta/README.md

 --switch-safe (-s)		  : "Safe" operation in a
 				    switched environment

-      Under a switched environment it is possible for LaBrea to see an ARP request, but not see the resulting ARP reply.
-LaBrea can still work under these conditions by sending out "mirror" ARP requests of its own.
+      Under a switched environment it is possible for NetHole to see an ARP request, but not see the resulting ARP reply.
+NetHole can still work under these conditions by sending out "mirror" ARP requests of its own.

-      If this parameter is specified, when LaBrea sees an inbound ARP request the pgm sends out a duplicate ARP request for the same IP, with the LaBrea server itself as the target for the reply.
+      If this parameter is specified, when NetHole sees an inbound ARP request the pgm sends out a duplicate ARP request for the same IP, with the NetHole server itself as the target for the reply.

 --exclude-resolvable-ips (-X)	   : Automatically exclude resolvable